shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Nephalie placed her hoof hands over the bricks, middle finger separated.
 The hoof on the end of her middle finger grew rapidly.
 The bricks morphed and stretched, growing up from the floor to fill in the hole in the wall.
 The result looked like someone stretched out a white blob of goo and let it dry.
 Ugly, but functional.

 Nephalie tapped the wall with her middle hoof fingers, breaking off the excess hoof.
 She handed both hoof clippings to Mudrich.
 “Keep these safe.
-Remember to get it fixed properly.”
+Remember to get this fixed properly.”

 Mudrich wagged her tail as she accepted the hoof clippings.
 “Thank you, Neffie.”